-Back in the 1990s, when Matthews conceived the idea to implement digital learning, an autonomous recording studio was unfathomable.
+Back in the 1990s, an autonomous recording studio was unfathomable.
 Matthews thinks that every student could benefit from creating digital content, regardless of their field of interest or future profession.
 In his experience, students who make videos in lieu of a live presentation tend to condense their information and communicate it more effectively.

-“[The OBS is a] revolutionary idea that can help students get familiar with multimedia tools,” said senior Yongkai Lin, director of the Educational Affairs Division of The Media, a digital media production group sponsored by the Provost’s Office.
+Senior Yongkai Lin, director of the Educational Affairs Division of The Media, a digital media production group sponsored by the Provost’s Office, thinks The OBS is a “revolutionary idea that can help students get familiar with multimedia tools,”

 Lin’s division is responsible for recording academic lectures from various departments; normally described as laborious, Lin believes the OBS will streamline this responsibility.
 As such, the OBS will empower professors to disseminate knowledge and build Wake Forest’s academic reputation.

 2GB USBs, which cost approximately three dollars, will hold up to an hour of audio and video footage, making this a feasible option for anyone looking to create content affordably.

 Currently, studio time must be reserved through the One Button website.
 Plans to transition to an ‘open door’ policy, allowing users access when the library is open, are in the works.

 Early adopters include the Departments of Communications and the German and Russian departments, which have reserved times in the OBS for promotional projects and in-class projects.